sriya0217/FlavourRush/README.md

-# 🍔 FlavorRush — Online Food Ordering Web App
+# 🍔 FlavorRush — Online Food Ordering Web App.

 FlavorRush is a full-stack food ordering web application built with **Java (Servlets + JSP)**, **JSTL**, and **MySQL**, styled with a custom dark, restaurant-inspired UI.
 Users can browse restaurants, view menus, add items to a cart, check out, and track their order history.